Sakai-san/graphqlApiNodeDemo/README.md

 * load unnecessary data
 * do multiple HTTP requests

-Graphql is Generic way of serving diffent kindof clients.
 Schema written in the so-called Schema Definition Language.
 Schema is a model for your API.

 Three root types : Query, Mutation, Subscription
 There are equivlent to entries point in the rest world.
 Query is equivalt to

-Release in 2015 but prototype started in 2012.

-Graphql is a language for API.
-GraphQL has nothing to do with database language.

 the args in the resolver are the args passed in the client query